eecs280staff/tutorials/docs/setup_remotessh.md

 ## Connect to CAEN
 ### Connect
-Click the remote connection button on the bottom right and then click the "Connect to Host..." option.
+Click the remote connection button on the bottom left and then click the "Connect to Host..." option.

 <img src="images/remotessh_03.png" width="768px" />

 Click on the "caen" option (this is the SSH host that we set up [earlier](#edit-ssh-config)).

 <div class="primer-spec-callout info" markdown="1">
-If in the future you want to connect to some other host, you can manually specify `user@host` in this box too (e.g. `armaanr@XXXXX.amazonaws.com`).
+If you want to connect to some other host in the future, you can manually specify `user@host` in this box too (e.g. `armaanr@XXXXX.amazonaws.com`).
 </div>

 <img src="images/remotessh_04.png" width="768px" />